 Since the early 1970’s, Florida has had a severe prison overcrowding problem which resulted in litigation (specifically, Costello v.
 Wainwright, 397 F. Supp.
 20,22 (M.D.
 Fla.1975)) to not only ease the overcrowding, but to ensure the Department of Corrections (hereafter DOC) provide adequate medical care (the inadequate care was felt to be, in part, due to overcrowding).
 As an example of the severity of the overcrowding during that time, in 1973 the normal capacity for the existing institutions of the Division of Corrections was 7,000 with an “emergency” capacity of 8,300.
 The actual inmate population on February 8, 1973, was approximately 10,300.
 The Lake Butler Reception and Medical Center, which was designed for 700 inmates, actually had a population of 1,300.

 Pursuant to Costello v.
 Wainwright, the DOC entered into a consent decree that provided for the capping of the prison population within certain limits.
-Over the years, the Florida legislature enacted various gain time statutes related to overcrowding due to the Costello consent decree.
+Over the years, instead of employing means to decrease the prison population to relieve the overcrowding, and still be in compliance with Costello, the Florida legislature decided instead to enact various gain time statutes related to overcrowding.
 In 1983, the legislature enacted an Emergency Gain Time statute which did not become active until prison overcrowding surpassed 98% of lawful capacity.
 On June 2, 1986, the triggering threshold percentile was increased to 99% capacity.
 On February 5, 1987, the legislature enacted the Administrative Gain Time Statute which superseded the Emergency Gain Time statute due to a triggering threshold percentile of 98%, which was lower than the 99% for Emergency Gain Time.
 The Emergency Gain Time statute was repealed effective June 17, 1993 and no credits were ever given under this statute.
 Under the Administrative Gain Time statute, DOC awarded a total of 720 days to individual prisoners between February of 1987 and June of 1988.
 Effective July 1, 1988, the Administrative Gain Time Statute was repealed and the Provisional Credits statute took its place with a triggering threshold percentile of 97.5.

 In 1989, the provisional credit statute was revised to exclude inmates ever convicted of committing, or attempting to commit, murder in the first, second, or third degree, and was applicable to offenses committed on or after January 1, 1990.
 It was again amended in 1992 and, although it still contained the murder/attempted murder exclusions, it did not specify an effective date.
 In 1992, then-Attorney General Robert Butterworth issued an opinion which surmised that the lack of an effective date in the 1992 provisional credits amendment indicated the legislature intended it to have retroactive application.
 After AG Butterworth’s opinion, the legislature enacted 944.278 (1993) which retroactively cancelled all awards of administrative gain time and provisional credits for all inmates serving a sentence in the custody of the DOC or serving a state sentence in custody of another jurisdiction.
 As a result, credits for 2,789 individuals who were still in custody were cancelled, and rearrest warrants were issued for 164 individuals who had been released.